Factor X: Factor Xa

-Factor Xa is the activated form of the coagulation factor X, also known as thrombokinase and known eponymously as Stuart-Prower factor.
+Factor Xa is the activated form of the coagulation factor X, also known as thrombokinase.
 Factor X is an enzyme, a serine endopeptidase, which plays a key role at several stages of the coagulation system.
 Factor X is synthesized in the liver.
 The most commonly used anticoagulants in clinical practice, warfarin and the heparin series of anticoagulants and fondaparinux, act to inhibit the action of Factor Xa in various degrees.

 Traditional models of coagulation developed in the 1960s envisaged two separate cascades, the extrinsic (tissue factor (TF)) pathway and the intrinsic pathway.
 These pathways converge to a common point, the formation of the Factor Xa/Va complex which together with calcium and bound on a phospholipids surface, generate thrombin (Factor IIa) from prothrombin (Factor II).

 A new model, the cell-based model of anticoagulation appears to explain more fully the steps in coagulation.
 This model has three stages: 1) initiation of coagulation on TF-bearing cells, 2) amplification of the procoagulant signal by thrombin generated on the TF-bearing cell and 3) propagation of thrombin generation on the platelet surface.
 Factor Xa plays a key role in all three of these stages.